 Many enterprise customers are already leveraging the hybrid cloud for increased visibility and control of their data.
 This option provides a seamless user experience while employing multiple storage architectures behind the scenes, such as public cloud, private cloud, and on-premise storage.

-The Syncplicity Data Protection Agreement also incorporates the European Commissions’ Model Contracts for the transfer of personal data to third countries.
+The Syncplicity by Axway Data Protection Agreement also incorporates the European Commissions’ Model Contracts for the transfer of personal data to third countries.
 With the inclusion of Model Clauses, our customers remain in compliance when transferring personal data from the EU/EEA.

-While other EFSS solutions claim to provide privacy and confidentiality, Syncplicity continues to deliver advanced features that enable global enterprises to meet regional data protection regulations.
-In fact, Syncplicity offers the industry’s most flexible and robust architecture for ensuring data privacy and security.
+While other EFSS solutions claim to provide privacy and confidentiality, Syncplicity by Axway continues to deliver advanced features that enable global enterprises to meet regional data protection regulations.
+In fact, Syncplicity by Axway offers the industry’s most flexible and robust architecture for ensuring data privacy and security.
 Starting today Model Clauses are available to all of our customers, and the European Cloud Orchestration and European Cloud Storage options will be coming in 2016.

-While many SaaS businesses are scrambling to respond to the latest decision by the European Court of Justice (ECJ), at Syncplicity it is business as usual for customers that wish to store data locally, in their region of choice.
+While many SaaS businesses are scrambling to respond to the latest decision by the European Court of Justice (ECJ), at Syncplicity by Axway it is business as usual for customers that wish to store data locally, in their region of choice.
 In case you missed it, on October 6, 2015, the ECJ issued a ruling, which invalidates the long-standing US Safe Harbor framework, which allowed companies to transfer personal data from the EU to the US.